News

 More News

-Today we are excited to announce we’ve acquired Cosplay to Death, a new slasher novel by Christoph Paul…
+Today we are excited to announce we’ve acquired Seafoam Shallows, a new novel by Emma E Murray, author of When the Devil…

-Today we are revealing the cover for Laurel Hightower’s Crossroads…
+Today we are revealing the cover wrap for J.A.W.
+McCarthy’s novella, Sleep Alone…